-- 1. Providing students with high quality educational and clinical experiences - 2.
-Encouraging active engagement through a variety of community service and clinical experiences - 3.
+- a.
+Providing students with high quality educational and clinical experiences - b.
+Encouraging active engagement through a variety of community service and clinical experiences - c.
 Delivering integrated experiences that allow students the opportunity to connect theory with practice, work in teams, respect the diversity of today's world, and understand connections between research, evidence-based practice, and the therapeutic environment